DennisHeimbigner/netcdf-c/docs/nczarr.md

     3. Attribute types.
     4. Netcdf types not included in Zarr: currently "char" and "string".
-    5. Zarr types not included in Netcdf: currently only "complex(32|64)" This extra netcdfd-4 meta-data to attributes so as to not interfere with existing implementations.
+    5. Zarr types not included in Netcdf: currently only "complex(32|64)" This extra netcdfd-4 meta-data is stored as attributes with special names so as to not interfere with existing implementations.

 ## Supported Types
 Zarr version 3 supports the following "atomic" types: